The stud’s aim is to produce horses that can ultimately perform at the elite levels.

 Foal are born naturally in the paddock and roam freely with their mother in big paddocks in the hill country at Scott’s Creek.
 All foals are handled on their mothers to learn to lead and to tie up.
 We tie up with a lead from the neck strap going around a post and back onto the front leg.
 This means as they pull back their front leg comes forward, teaching themselves to tie up with no stress on their neck.

 Foals are all handled again on their mothers to a stage where they can be loaded onto the gooseneck trailer and brought down to Bloomfield.
 They are individually stabled for a week, led out each day, tied up and hosed down.
 During this time they are vaccinated, drenched, freeze branded and have their feet and manes done.
 They are then turned out in paddocks and fed each day.
 The aim is to have them coming up to eat out of a bucket and to be caught in the paddock.
+It is a good time to come and buy with a good selection and with minimal value adding.

 Two Year Olds